Last Updated on

 THE difference between having views and have none.

 Pinterest is THE BEST source of free traffic.
 MUCH better than Facebook, Instagram, you name it.

 It is like 90% of my traffic.

 Don’t believe me?
 I’ll show you.Disclaimer: This post contains affiliate links to products.
 I may receive a small commission for purchases made through these links.
-However, I do use it and I love it, as you can notice below.
-I’ve also purchased it with my own money, it was not gifted to me.
 Now I’m passionate about sharing the products I love with my audience, that’s why I decided to go for their affiliate program.
 If you buy through this link, you help me keep making these articles for you without ANY extra cost for you.
 Thank you!

 These are my numbers for 2 months blogging and using Pinterest.

 It could actually be higher, but I focused on getting my book published in April, so I stopped uploading to Pinterest.

 Now, my May (2019) goals are to focus HARD on Pinterest.